TSQAteam/Protractor/README.md

-# Protractor
+# Protractor - Protractor is an end-to-end test framework for Angular and AngularJS applications
-Protractor is an end-to-end test framework for Angular and AngularJS applications.

 Protractor runs tests against your application running in a real browser, interacting with it as a user would.

 Setup :